 - Why is my custard lumpy or curdled?
 If the stove temperature is too high (or a change of heat that is too sudden), the eggs will overcook and start to scramble, leaving you with a curdled custard.
 You can pour the mixture through a thin mesh sieve to remove small lumps or use an immersion blender to smooth it out.

-- The vanilla mousse isn't setting: if the custard was under-whipped or over-whipped, it will not set correctly and you will be left with a thin cream consistency.
-Make sure to also give plenty of time for the mousse cups to set - preferably overnight for the best results.
+- The vanilla mousse isn't setting: if the cream was under-whipped or over-whipped, it will not set correctly and you will be left with a thin cream consistency.
+Also make sure to also give plenty of time for the mousse cups to set - preferably overnight for the best results.

 Serving Suggestions